For the promotion of Italian language and culture

 For more information about the exam structure, please visit: Com'e' fatto il test

-Exams are organized biannually and take place on predetermined dates which apply to all Centers and are subject to a minimum enrolment
+Certification Tests are scheduled biannually and take place on predetermined dates which apply to all Centers and are subject to a minimum enrollment.

 Passing the examination, marks